rartino/snap-liquidsky-wine/README.md

 This snap is just a slightly modified version of the <a href="https://github.com/snapcrafters/steamforwindows">steamforwindows</a> snap.
 It is supposedly working on Ubuntu, Fedora, Debian, and other major Linux distributions.

 This snap is experimental, built with development releases of upstream WINE and may not function as expected.
-If you encounter issues you can report them as an issue at this GitHUb project. <b>Please do NOT bother LiquidSky support with any issues you experience when using this software, since it is NOT sactioned by them in any way, shape, or form.
+If you encounter issues you can report them as an issue at this GitHUb project. **Please do NOT bother LiquidSky support with any issues you experience when using this software, since it is NOT sactioned by them in any way, shape, or form.**

 ## Install